|HELP CMD SHINE A LIGHT ON CORRUPTION!|

 Thanks to a $50,000 challenge grant, your gift will be matched 1-to-1, so every dollar you give today will go twice as far!

 AES Westover Generation Plant

 Westover Generation Plant is a coal-fired power station owned and operated by AES near Johnson City, New York.
-In March 2011 the AES Westover retired its Unit 8 power station in March 2011.
-Additionally, AES announced it wanted to sell four of its New York coal plants, including Westover.

 The now retired station sits between Interstate 86 and the Susquehanna River, near the intersections of Interstates 86 and 81.
 Downtown Binghamton is 3.2 miles from the Westover station.